• Home

 Grill the eggplants

-Preparing the Baba Ghanoush:
+Preparing the Baba Ghanoush

 Remove the pulp from the eggplants and chop.

-Chop eggplant flesh
+Chop the eggplant flesh

 easy homemade baba ghanouj recipe